tfb-sv/Job-Recommender-AI/README.md

 ## Usage

-### Graph Construction and Analysis:
+### Graph Construction and Analysis
-To build a job-job graph from user interactions and analyze its structure.
+To build a job-job graph from user interactions and analyze its structure:

 > python build_graph.py

-### Graph-Based Embeddings:
+### Graph-Based Embeddings
-To generate job embeddings using Graph Convolutional Networks (GCN) based on the graph from Part 1.
+To generate job embeddings using Graph Convolutional Networks (GCN) based on the graph:

 > python generate_graph_embeds.py

-### Text-Based Embeddings:
+### Text-Based Embeddings
-To generate job embeddings using Sentence-BERT (SBERT) based on job titles and descriptions.
+To generate job embeddings using Sentence-BERT (SBERT) based on job titles and descriptions:

 > python generate_nlp_embeds.py

-### Vector Database:
+### Vector Database
-To combine graph and text embeddings; to build a FAISS vector database for fast similarity search.
+To combine graph and text embeddings; to build a FAISS vector database for fast similarity search:

 > python build_faiss_db.py

-### Job Recommendation:
+### Job Recommendation
-To recommend top-N similar jobs for a given job ID.
+To recommend top-N similar jobs for a given job ID:

 > python recommend_job.py <job_id> top_n <recommendation_count>

-**Example:**

-> python recommend_job.py 4031546 top_n 10

 ## Additional Information
 - The complete contents (around 400 MB) of the `results` folder can be accessed through [this link](https://drive.google.com/drive/folders/1sMs2LKjlKbzhQJwgsMxxYo3-e0dvupFX?usp=sharing), simply replacing the `results` folder is enough.